 TLC Durham provides small teddy bears, known as distraction teddies, to Accident and Emergency departments or Urgent Care Units across the Province of Durham.
-These are used by medical professionals, with distressed children, to calm them and so speed the diagnosis of their illness and its treatment.
-Their use saves the NHS considerable staff time and speeds the diagnosis and thus treatment of many injuries where delays can have considerable negative impact on the child’s recovery.
+These are used by medical professionals, with distressed children, to calm them and so speed up the diagnosis of their illness and its treatment.
+Their use saves the NHS considerable staff time and speeds the diagnosis and thus treatment of many injuries where delays can have a considerable negative impact on the child’s recovery.

 Each Teddy has a label stating “Donated by local Freemason’s” and they are a clear and identifiable sign of freemasons working for and within our communities to make lives better.
 Funding for the bears is raised from within freemasonry by various means and the funds are ring fenced within Durham Benevolence to be used solely for the provision of TLC Teddies.

 We also deliver Selection Boxes at Christmas and Easter Eggs to the various Children’s Wards across the Province.
 The many letters and cards of thanks received from the nursing staff or from the children are a testament to the value the wider community places on our good work.
 These small acts of kindness make a big difference.